ScaffoldSplitsOverestimateVS/ScaffoldSplitsOverestimateVS/README.md

 ![Figure](https://github.com/ScaffoldSplitsOverestimateVS/ScaffoldSplitsOverestimateVS/assets/162518242/2fb2cd9a-5273-4dca-9072-52ac8a12312a)

 ## Preprint
-The preprint of the paper can be accessed [here](https://arxiv.org/abs/2406.00873).
+The preprint of the paper can be accessed here: [Scaffold Splits Overestimate Virtual Screening Performance](https://arxiv.org/abs/2406.00873).
 This provides a detailed overview and supplementary material that supports the conclusions drawn in this study.

 ## Introduction to the Splits
 To ensure robust and comprehensive validation of our models, we employed four distinct clustering methodologies for creating 7-fold cross-validation splits.